Misterio77/website/_posts/2021-09-13-sourcehut-nix.md

 ## Build manifest

 ### Minimal example
 Here's what you're probably looking for.
-This is a minimal `.build.yml` manifest is how you can easily get some sweet nix flakes support on your `build.sr.ht` runner:
+This is a minimal `.build.yml` manifest is how you can easily get some sweet nix flakes support on your `builds.sr.ht` runner:
 ```yml
 image: nixos/unstable
 packages: